Satisfy your kids’ cravings for chicken fingers in a healthier way with this crispy whole grain baked panko crusted chicken.

 If you follow my Menu Plan Monday series, you’ve probably noticed that weeknight dinners tend to be a lot of vegetarian meals like frittatas, all-in-one pasta dishes, and meals based around beans and lentils.
 We are by no means a vegetarian family – in fact my husband loves his meat – but meatless meals tend to cook up more quickly, which is… read more »

 Have a safe and enjoyable outdoor picnic this spring and summer with these food safety tips, plus a healthy and delicious recipe for Apricot Pineapple Chicken Salad!

 With the weather warming up, it’s the perfect season for a picnic!
 Heading outdoors for a meal and quality time with family and friends can be a great way to enjoy the best that spring and summer have to offer.
-But there are a few rules to fo… read more »
+But there are a few rules to follow to ensure that your food sta… read more »

 A family favorite, traditional chicken soup is soothing and delicious.
 Perfect to start any Jewish holiday meal or to cure a cold.